tc39/proposal-type-annotations/README.md

 * ``(`${EmailLocaleIDs | FooterLocaleIDs}_id`)``

-> Note that this is a place where compatibility with _existing_ TypeScript code may not beprovided.
+> Note that this is a place where compatibility with _existing_ TypeScript code might not be provided.
 But that code can be easily fixed, probably even via a codemod, to conform to the restricted way of declaring a type, by wrapping the difficult-to-parse types with a `(...)`.

 ### Types and interfaces